rohit-quest/testSDK/README.md

 - `googleClientId` (string, required): The Google Client ID for OAuth 2.0 authentication.

-- `redirectUri` (string, required for google): The URI where users will be redirected after authentication.(this URL should match the one configured in your OAuth provider).
+- `redirectUri` (string, required for google): The URI where users will be redirected after authentication.(this URL should match the one configured in your OAuth provider)  [Google Console](https://console.cloud.google.com/apis/credentials/oauthclient).

 - `redirectURL` (string, required): The URL where users will be redirected after authentication.